gnif/LookingGlass/doc/usage.rst

 .. code:: ini

  [dxgi]
- ; Downsample anything greater then 1920x1080 to 50% of it's original size downsample=>1920:1080:1
+ ; Downsample anything greater then 1920x1080 to 50% of its original size downsample=>1920:1080:1

- ; Downsample exactly 1920x1080 to 25% of it's original size, and anything greater ; then 1920x1080 to 50% of it's original size. downsample=1920x1080:1,>1920x1080:2
+ ; Downsample exactly 1920x1080 to 25% of its original size, and anything greater ; then 1920x1080 to 50% of its original size. downsample=1920x1080:1,>1920x1080:2

- ; Downsample anything greater or equal to 1920x1080 to 50% of it's original size downsample=>=1920x1080:1
+ ; Downsample anything greater or equal to 1920x1080 to 50% of its original size downsample=>=1920x1080:1

 .. _host_capture_nvfbc: